Pierce County Information Technology is recruiting college juniors,

 Internships are paid and last 6 months.
-As an intern, you will get a chance to work with networks, GIS mapping, software development, IT service management, and more.
+As an intern, you will get a chance to work withsoftware development, GIS mapping, networks, IT service management, and more.
 By the end of the program, you will have real world experience to show your professor or future employers.

 Pierce County IT recruits interns throughout the year.
 Preferably, candidates should be college juniors or seniors who have studied computer science.
 Recent graduates are also encouraged to apply.

 In today's highly competitive IT job market, the right internship can be vital to a student's success.
 The Pierce County Tech Internship Program offers more than just a chance to work with cutting edge technology.
 Students also learn about management systems and get the chance to provide critical community services.

 If you know a computer science student who may be interested in becoming an intern, here are some of the qualities Pierce County is looking for:

 Available to work 20 hours/week for at least a quarter

 Strong team player

 The project mentor will be happy to answer any questions and provide formal feedback on an intern's performance.

 Pierce County Government serves the second largest county in Washington State.
 County employees deliver many critical services to local residents, including:

 Protecting the environment